Mint-System/Odoo-Apps-Connector/meilisearch_base/README.rst

 * Open "Settings > Integration" and set Meiliesarch API url and key
 * Add user to the "Meilisearch Index Manager" group
 * Create entries in "Settings > Technical > Meilisearch Indexes"
+* Use Odoo url `/meilisearch/task-webhook` path for the Meilisearch task webhook

 Maintainer
 ~~~~~~~~~~